 - Need for cleaning supplies or equipment repair in advance.

 - Water leaks, electrical issues, and other maintenance needs.

 - All other health and safety hazards noticed.

-Attends and participates in District safety and in-service trainings.
+- Attends and participates in District safety and in-service training.

 The above statements are intended to describe the general nature and level of volunteer services.
 They are not to be construed as an exhaustive list of all duties that may be performed in such a position.